wgbrown/PBILearningResources/PBI Analysts/PBI end users.md

 ## Power BI for Business Users and Analysts

-Power BI has three main layer: Visualization, Data model (also called the sematic model) and the data preperation layer.
+Power BI has three main layer: Visualization, Data model (also called the sematic model) and the data preparation layer.

 Start with Dashboard in a Day - This will give a good understanding of the trhee main topics
 * Dashboard in a Day is a free online class delivered by our partners: [DIAD Events](https://events.microsoft.com/?timeperiod=next30Days&isSharedInLocalViewMode=true&country=United%20States&language=English&product=Power%20BI)